Travels with Darley

 Travels with Darley is a PBS and Amazon Prime travel television series.
 The show is hosted by American Darley Newman and documents Newman's experiences with locals around the world.
-It premiered on PBS in 2016, taking audiences to Europe, the Caribbean and the United States.
-It can also be viewed on demand on Amazon Prime and has appeared on international broadcast networks as well as on over 2,000 partner sites such as MSN and HuffPost.
-Since its debut, the program has aired 36-half hour episodes over the span of six seasons and is currently shooting its seventh season.
+It premiered on PBS in 2016, taking audiences to Europe, the Caribbean, Asia, and the United States.
+It can also be viewed on demand on Amazon Prime, Samsung, Koren Airlines, YouTube, and Roku.
+The series has additionally appeared on international broadcast networks as well as on over 2,000 partner sites such as MSN and HuffPost.
+Since its debut, the program has aired thirteen seasons, and the fourteenth (including the 100th episode) will premiere in January 2027.